 At Royal Mail, we’re committed to our customers – and to offering services that bring people and communities closer together.
-Our Articles for the Blind scheme is a free, 1st Class or Airmail service designed to support blind and visually impaired people as well as the charities that work hard to improve their lives.
+Our Articles for the Blind scheme is a free, 1st Class or International Standard service designed to support blind and visually impaired people as well as the charities that work hard to improve their lives.
 It works by waiving all costs for sending:

 - books, printed materials, letters, relief maps

 - equipment such as magnifiers and mobility aids.